mlabs-haskell/seabug/README.md

 Once the chain is synced, you should be able to view the dApp UI from `localhost:8080`

-Ensure that Nami is set to Testnet, that you have some Test Ada, and that you've set collateral in Nami.
+Ensure that Nami is set to Preview, that you have some Test Ada (see [the faucet](https://faucet.preview.world.dev.cardano.org/basic-faucet)), and that you've set collateral in Nami.

 ### Optional: Mint your own NFTs